nathancao405/Spotify-Music-Genre-Analysis/README.md

 4. Run the analysis to generate the visualizations and summary statistics.

 ## Author
-Allyson Nguyen
+Nathan Cao
 Bachelor of Science in Data Science
-University of Nevada, Las Vegas
+Arizona State University